 Shawn Michaels on Today’s WWE: “Business suffers from wonderful, decent young men.”

 Shawn Michaels has a history of being a bit of a pot-stirrer, and even by his own admission, was a bit of a prick to some of the guys in the back during the ’90s.
 This was the nature of the business during that time.
 There was a no-nonsense attitude, and every man in the back fought for their spot, even if it meant stabbing people in the back to rise in ranks.

 Nowadays, there’s more of a team culture in WWE, and everyone off camera mostly seems to get along.
 Sure there might be some personality clashes, but gone are the days of cliques ruling the roost in the back.

-Shawn, no longer the troublemaker he once was, was interviewed before joining back up with WWE, where he compared today’s product to the product of the past.
+Shawn, no longer the troublemaker he once was, was interviewed before joining WWE again, where he compared today’s product to the past.
 Here’s what HBK had to say:

 “There’s a lot of good, wonderful, decent young men in the business today, and because of that, the business suffers, you know what I mean? (laughs)

 “We were all a bunch of no-good young guys who were taught by an even bigger bunch of no-good old-timers.
 There was a rebellious, take-no-prisoners, don’t-take-any-crap-off-anybody, not-afraid-of-being-unpopular, pushing the envelope culture, and I think that helped.